-Camera Tracking Systems Could Change NBA Stats
+GPS Sensors Could Change NBA Stats

 Information is critical in helping sports teams understand where their strengths and weaknesses reside, something that can be extremely helpful in evaluating player performance.
-With the current use of GPS tracking systems and video surveillance equipment already being implemented by teams all across the league, it is no surprise to hear that the NBA plans on moving forward with a new video camera tracking solutions developed by SportVu to offer even more critical data.
+With the current use of GPS tracking systems and video surveillance equipment already being implemented by teams all across the league, it is no surprise to hear that the NBA plans on moving forward with new video camera tracking solutions developed by SportVu to offer even more critical data.
 Data that could change the way basketball statisticians evaluate talent on the court.

-With the data from the camera systems head coaches and assistant head coaches can determine if a player actively grabbed a rebound from a offensive player or if the ball fell right into their hands by pure chance (although positioning yourself in the right area to catch a rebound would not necessarily be considered chance but rather strategy).
+With the data from the camera systems head coaches and assistant head coaches can determine if a player actively grabbed a rebound from an offensive player or if the ball fell right into their hands by pure chance (although positioning yourself in the right area to catch a rebound would not necessarily be considered chance but rather strategy).
 The tracking data will also offer up information such as if a player is actively passing the ball yet not actually recording an assist.

 The NBA is gathering all of this tracking data from the SportVu camera systems and will be propagating the information onto their stats page.
-The tracking data will also be available soon to those using the NBA mobile app which is available for download to smart phone users.
+The tracking data will also be available soon to those using the NBA mobile app which is available for download to smartphone users.

 Matthew is a freelance writer who is passionate about technology, music, photography, and decentralized finance.